Article Snapshot

 Timestamp

-The timestamp shows when the network created the block.
+In addition, the timestamp shows when the network created the block.

 Therefore, it helps establish the order of events.